MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/override-default-open-behavior-grids.md

 ---
 title: "Override the default open behavior of data rows in grids (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "Provides information on how to override the default open behavior of the records in grids" # 115-145 characters including spaces.
+description: "Provides information on how to override the default open behavior of the rows in grids" # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 07/13/2020 ms.reviewer: ""